orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 ### What just happened?

-## Schema design, or "How I learned to stop worrying and love nested databases"

-### Adding a practice counter to each piece

-### Wrapping it all inside of a user database

-### What just happened?

-You just nested multiple databases inside of your pieces database, and then nested ALL of that inside a user database, connected by their addresses.

 ## Key Takeaways

 * OrbitDB supports many schemas and APIs for interacting with data.
 This functionality is managed in what are called **stores**.
 * OrbitDB comes with a handful of stores, and you can write your own.
-* Always `load()` your data before querying your database.
-You will be sad otherwise
+* Each store will have its own API, but you will generally have at least a `get` and a `put`
+* Call `load()` periodically to make sure you have the latest entries from the database
-* While you technically _can_ store encoded media directly in a database, media files are best stored in OrbitDB
+* While you technically _can_ store encoded media directly in a database, media files are best stored in OrbitDB as IPFS hashes
-* OrbitDB's addressing schema gives you a great deal of flexibility in schema design, even allowing for nested structures

 <p></p>